-It is relationships such as the one described above that are symptomatic of the Adopt A Station scheme where individuals or groups are empowered by First ScotRail to take ownership of their local station and make improvements which benefit an entire network of different actors (cf. Gummesson & Polese 2009).
-The scheme is evidence of a spontaneous, organic emergence of a complex, dynamic "actor-to-actor" value co-creation system that represents service-for-service provision that typifies S-D logic (Vargo & Lusch 2011).
-Our research reveals how firms can embed activities within a service-system where a configuration of actors carry out value activities by integrating and accessing resources (Harrison & Håkansson, 2006; Gadde & Håkansson, 2008) (Möller & Halinen 1999, e.g., Håkanson & Snehota 1995).
+It is relationships such as the one described above that are symptomatic of the Adopt A Station scheme where individuals or groups are empowered by First ScotRail to take ownership of their local station and make improvements which benefit an entire network of different actors (cf. Gummesson and Polese, 2009).
+The scheme is evidence that the complex, dynamic "actor-to-actor" system is achievable, mutually beneficial and represents service-for-service provision that typifies SDL (Vargo and Lusch, 2011).
+Our research reveals how firms can embed activities within a network where a configuration of actors carries out value activities by integrating and accessing resources (Harrison & Håkansson, 2006; Gadde & Håkansson, 2008)

-As a service-system Adopt A Station represents a state akin to 'balanced centricity' (Gummesson 2007) where actors are "loosely coupled" (Lusch et al. 2010, p.
+As a service eco-system the Adopt A Station network represents a of 'balanced centricity' (Gummesson, 2007) where actors are "loosely coupled" (Lusch et al., 2010, p.
 20) through institutions and technology and value is co-created through the provision of both operand and operant resources.
 Crucially, the eco-system supports a mutually beneficial environment where the provision of operand resources by even peripheral actors is still reciprocated with value benefits.
-Of particular importance is the central role played by the station adopters who act as principal resource integrators highlighting the consumer role as active formulators and coordinators of value as opposed to passive recipients (Ostrom et al. 2010, Prahalad & Ramaswamy 2000, Prahalad & Ramaswamy 2004, Ramirez 1999, Hoyer et al. 2010).
+Of particular importance is the central role played by the station adopters who act as principal resource integrators highlighting the consumer role as active formulators and coordinators of value as opposed to passive recipients (Ostrom et al., 2010, Prahalad and Ramaswamy, 2000, Prahalad and Ramaswamy, 2004b, Ramirez, 1999, Hoyer et al., 2010).

-The IMP literature highlights that network actors can offer access to external resources, but they also expect something in return (Ford 2010).
-Our research indicates how balanced centricity is typified by exchanges where resources are offered in anticipation of reciprocity (Vargo & Lusch 2008a) and a range of both financial and non-financial benefits were experienced by actors within the network.
-For each actor, value was determined phenomenologically within each the user's context via the application of resources gained through exchange and interaction (Normann & Ramirez 1993, Vargo & Lusch 2008a, Grönroos 2008).
-For example: involvement in adoption benefits community actors through the ability to take 'ownership' of an important community gateway, acting as custodians of important buildings and gaining award recognition for the community and also by participation, itself providing an outlet for active community members.
-Passengers and the wider community benefit through an improved environment reducing the stress of commuting and providing enhanced service provision; and the rail operator benefits with a reduction in fear of crime, increased passenger journeys, reduced fines relating to station appearance and a reduction in anti-social behaviour around stations.
-This highlights the benefits of actors (and networks of actors) striving to co-create value proposition whereby the resultant value is of greater use to wider groups (Wikström, 1996).
+Our research indicates how balanced centricity is typified by exchanges where resources are offered in anticipation of reciprocity (Vargo and Lusch, 2008a) and a range of both financial and non-financial benefits were experienced by actors within the network.
+For each actor value was determined phenomenologically within each the user's context (Normann and Ramirez, 1993, Vargo and Lusch, 2008a, Grönroos, 2008).
+For example: involvement in adoption benefits community actors through the ability to take 'ownership' of an important community gateway, acting as custodians of important buildings and gaining award recognition for the community and also by participation, itself providing an outlet for active community members; passengers and the wider community benefit through an improved environment reducing the stress of commuting and providing enhanced service provision; and the rail operator benefits with a reduction in fear of crime, increased passenger journeys, reduced fines relating to station appearance and a reduction in anti-social behaviour around stations.
+This highlights the benefits of actors (and networks) striving to co-create value proposition with whereby the resultant value is of greater use to a wider group of network actors (Wikström, 1996).

-Within this service-system the access to physical, financial and firm operant resources made available to community users was crucial for functionality.
-This enabled the empowerment of adopters who were subsequently able to integrate and transform a range of resources to cocreate value (Lusch & Vargo 2006).
-But, crucially this was dependent on the level of ownership that community actors took of service-system activities.
+Within this network the access to physical, financial and firm operant resources made available to community users was crucial for the functionality of the network.
+This enabled the empowerment of adopters who were subsequently able to integrate and transform a range of resources to co-create value (Lusch and Vargo, 2006).
+But, crucially this was dependent on the level of ownership that community actors took of the activities of the network.
 This has significant implications for our understanding of network level value co-creation and the achievement of balanced centricity in that consumer actors have a central role and this must be reflected in their level of commitment to the endeavor.
-So although value is of concern to all actors within the network (Gummesson & Mele 2010) it will often be one actor who acts as a principle resource integrator and drives the creation of value for other actors who take a more passive role by contributing operand resources..
+So although value is of concern to all actors within the network (Gummesson and Mele, 2010) it will often be one actor who acts as a principle resource integrator and drives the creation of value for other actors who take a more passive role by contributing operand resources to the network.